vuejs-br/docs-next/src/guide/instance.md

 })
 ```

-There are also other hooks which will be called at different stages of the instance's lifecycle, such as [mounted](../api/options-lifecycle-hooks.html#mounted), [updated](../api/options-lifecycle-hooks.html#updated), and [unmounted](../api/options-lifecycle-hooks.html#unmounted).
-All lifecycle hooks are called with their `this` context pointing to the current active instance invoking it.
 Existem também outros gatilhos que serão chamados em diferentes etapas do ciclo de vida da instância, como [`mounted`](../api/options-lifecycle-hooks.html#mounted), [`updated`](../api/options-lifecycle-hooks.html#updated), e [`unmounted`](../api/options-lifecycle-hooks.html#unmounted).
 Todos os gatilhos de ciclo de vida são executados com seu contexto `this` apontando para a atual instância ativa que o invoca.

 ::: tip